daryl-software/git-up/README.md

 - perl
 - rsync

-On OSX bash is pretty old (3.2), you need to upgrade it with: `brew install bash`.
+On OSX bash is pretty old (3.2), you need to upgrade it with: `brew install bash coreutils`.

 #### gitolite specific